Payment import from Fortnox

 • Ignore numbers below: Refers to the invoice number in Fortnox.
 Payments for invoices with lower numbers are not imported into Opter.
 By default, this field is set to "0", which means that payments for all invoices exported from Opter will be imported.

-Tick the box Use service account, if you want to use a service account for importing payments.
-How to add a service account is described in Invoice export to Fortnox.
+Tick Use service account if you wish to use a service account when importing payments.
+Further information on what a service account is can be found in Invoice export to Fortnox.

 4. The new file type can be seen in the Payment import - Settings window.
 Click on Ok to close the window.